Friday, September 05, 2025

 As his horse climbs the hill, the Judge looks back and admits that Maud is the fairest he has ever seen.
 He does not turn around though; he keeps going, and she continues raking the meadow.
 Soon they are out of sight of each other, but their minds are burning with what could have been.

 Years pass.
 The Judge has taken a wife, a woman not nearly as pretty as Maud but highfalutin and more acceptable to society than a common worker, and Maud has taken a husband, an uneducated farmer and a far cry from an uptown lawyer.
-But even though the Judge and Maud are married to other people, their minds still capture a happenstance meeting, and their regrets linger in the form of unfulfilled dreams.
+But even though the Judge and Maud are married to other people, their minds still hold a happenstance meeting, and their regrets linger in the form of unfulfilled dreams.

 Sometimes, it all comes down to what could have been, which is Whittier's point in the famous line toward the end of the poem: